The 8 Best Enterprise App Builders in 2026 for Every Team

 4. Mendix: Best for business and IT collaboration

-The Siemens-owned platform includes governance features like application lifecycle management, team collaboration tools, and version control.
-Mendix’s app store has pre-built modules for common enterprise needs like workflows, dashboards, authentication, and integrations.
-These modules help speed up development while keeping things consistent across applications.
+Mendix includes governance features like application lifecycle management, collaboration tools, and version control, plus an app store of pre-built modules for common needs like workflows, dashboards, authentication, and integrations, so you’re not rebuilding the same setup for every app.

 Best for:

-• Large companies with established IT departments coordinating between business and technical teams
+• Mature governance and lifecycle management: For large companies coordinating between business and technical teams.

 Limitations: